killthebuddh4/gadfly/README.md

 I need _something_ that maintains generic invariants in certain parts of the systm

 I need _something_ that is only and fully responsible for a single node's history.

+2024-04-02-02

+One of the "first high-level programming languages" was explicitly a "planning language" [Konrad Zue Plankalkul](https://en.wikipedia.org/wiki/Plankalk%C3%BCl)